qgallouedec/image_classification_instructions/README.md

 - use of N-fold cross-validation instead of a fixed learning and testing subset.

+## To be handed in

+This work (KNN and MLP) must be done individually.
+The expected output is the repository containing the complete, minimal and functional code corresponding to the tutorial on https://gitlab.ec-lyon.fr.
+To see the details of the expected, see the Evaluation section.

+The last commit is due before 11:59 pm on Sunday, November 6, 2022.
+Subsequent commits will not be considered.

 ## Evaluation

 In this section, we present all the items on which the work is evaluated.